Municipal Accommodation Tax (MAT) - Frequently Asked Questions

 Answer

-In total, 16 municipalities.
-In the Greater Toronto Area (GTA), Municipal Accommodation Tax by-laws have been passed in cities such as Toronto, Mississauga, Markham and Oakville.
+In the Greater Toronto Area (GTA), MAT by-laws have been passed in cities such as Toronto, Mississauga, Markham and Oakville.
+Other municipalities are continually implementing new by-laws.

 Answer

-No. This tax will only be paid by visitors making accommodation bookings at Vaughan-based hotels, motels, bed and breakfast, and short-term rental accommodations.
+No. This tax is only paid by visitors making accommodation bookings at Vaughan-based hotels, motels, bed and breakfast, and short-term rental accommodations.

 Answer

-Tourism is an important employment and economic driver in the City of Vaughan.
+Tourism is an important employment and economic driver in Vaughan.
 The MAT enables the City to increase investment in tourism marketing without further contributions from local taxpayers.

 Answer

-While the MAT will now be applied to short-term rentals, including those on Airbnb and other online platforms, college/university dorm rooms, hospitals, long-term care facilities, shelters and accommodations rented for less than four hours or more than 29 consecutive nights are exempt from the legislation.
+The MAT is applied to short-term rentals, including those on Airbnb and other online platforms.
+College/university dorm rooms, hospitals, long-term care facilities, shelters and accommodations rented for less than four hours or more than 29 consecutive nights are exempt from the legislation.

 Answer